Last Updated on May 23, 2023

 The locations is perfect to combine a visit to the Grand Bazaar with a stroll around Central Park or through the Upper West Side, known for its beautiful architecture.

 Details:It takes place every Sunday from 10am to 5pm Location: 100 West 77th Street, (at the corner of Columbus Avenue) in Manhattan.
 Closest subway station: 72rd Street (1, 2, 3 Lines), 79th Street (1), and 81nd Street (A, B, C Lines).

 1 Smorgasburg (Williamsburg)

-Details: Open on Sundays from 11am to 6pm (April through November).
-Location: East River State Park in Williamsburg.
+Details: Open on Saturdays from 11am to 6pm (April through October).
+Location: Marsha P Johnson State Park in Williamsburg.
 Closest subway station: Bedford Ave (on the L Line).
 You can also take the ferry to North Williamsburg; the ferry dock is right next to the market.

 Honorable mentions: Other great markets in New York City

 Not a market in the traditional sense, Chelsea Market is more of an upscale assembling of restaurants, bakeries and food stores housed in the former home of the National Biscuit Company, where the first ever Oreo was made in 1912.The industrial aspect of the building was maintained when it was transformed into a market, creating an industrial chic vibe.
 Eateries include the fabulous Green Table, Chelsea Thai, a small storefront of the Artists & Fleas market from Williamsburg, plus Amy’s Bread – which has excellent cupcakes and other sweets, The Fat Witch – some of the city’s best brownies and Eleni’s famous cookies.
 Just off the Highline Park, this is a great pit stop for snacks to eat up on former railroad line turned green space and park, all with great views over Lower Manhattan.